 Climate change is a critical challenge for the aviation industry.
 We need to fly sustainably while allowing as many people as possible to enjoy the benefits of air travel.

 The aviation industry is working across the air transport industry towards an ambitious goal: net-zero carbon by 2050.
-New technologies such as more efficient and lighter planes as well as sustainable aviation fuels will eventually help cut emissions by 80%.
-We also campaign to optimize air routes and avoid congestion around airports, obliging aircraft to stay in the air until a landing slot is available.
+New technologies as well as sustainable aviation fuels (SAF) will eventually help cut emissions by around 80%.
+We also work on optimizing air routes and avoiding congestion around airports, obliging aircraft to stay in the air until a landing slot is available.
 And we help airlines manage their environmental impact by reducing noise and waste.

 And finally, we support offsetting, a system that allows a company to compensate for its emissions by financing a reduction in emissions elsewhere.
 Currently, airplanes have no choice but to use liquid fuels until SAF is more widely available.
 But through offsetting, we can pay for emissions to be reduced in other parts of the economy.